ddev/ddev.com/src/content/blog/working-with-vite-in-ddev.md

     directory: /var/www/html
 ```

-Afterwards, Vite dev server errors are only visible via "ddev logs" if you run Vite as daemon.
+If you use this, the Vite dev server errors are only visible via "ddev logs".
 A real-life example can be found here: [github.com/ddev/ddev.com](https://github.com/ddev/ddev.com).

 You can also use supervisor tools like pm2 in this article: [Node.js Development with DDEV - lullabot.com](https://www.lullabot.com/articles/nodejs-development-ddev).